cchitsiang/awesome-stars/topics.md

 - [phishman3579/android-quick-response-code](https://github.com/phishman3579/android-quick-response-code) - Android QR Code Decoder and Encoder
 - [blundell/QuickSand](https://github.com/blundell/QuickSand) - Automatically manipulates the duration of animations dependent on view count.
 Quicksand .. the more you struggle.
 - [diogobernardino/williamchart](https://github.com/diogobernardino/williamchart) - Android Library to rapidly develop attractive and insightful charts in android applications.
-- [alibaba/fastjson](https://github.com/alibaba/fastjson) - A fast JSON parser/generator for Java.
+- [alibaba/fastjson](https://github.com/alibaba/fastjson) - FASTJSON 2.0.x has been released, faster and more secure, recommend you upgrade.
 - [jonfinerty/Once](https://github.com/jonfinerty/Once) - A small Android library to manage one-off operations.
 - [ISchwarz23/SortableTableView](https://github.com/ISchwarz23/SortableTableView) - An Android library containing a simple TableView and an advanced SortableTableView providing a lot of customisation possibilities to fit all needs.
 - [PhilJay/MPAndroidChart](https://github.com/PhilJay/MPAndroidChart) - A powerful 🚀 Android chart view / graph view library, supporting line- bar- pie- radar- bubble- and candlestick charts as well as scaling, panning and animations.